Air Squats: Benefits, Muscles Worked, How to Do & More!

 Research on bodyweight exercises estimates that air squats performed at a moderate pace burn approximately 2.7 kcal per minute (Nakagata et al., 2022).

-Muscle Protein Synthesis and Nutrient Utilization
+Increased Muscle Protein Synthesis and Nutrient Utilization

 This suggests that even without added weight, bodyweight squats can contribute to maintaining and building muscle, especially when combined with proper nutrition.

-Neuromuscular Benefits
+Neuromuscular Improvements

-Aair squats can improve neuromuscular efficiency by enhancing motor unit recruitment and coordination.
+Air squats can improve neuromuscular efficiency by enhancing motor unit recruitment and coordination.

 A study examining the effects of high-repetition bodyweight squats in older adults found that while there were no significant increases in muscle mass or strength, there were improvements in neural activation patterns (Hirono et al., 2023).